 Peter has previously been Chairman of Patties Food Limited.
-Chairman of Danks Holdings Limited, Chairman of Ivanhoe Grammar School and Managing Partner of Ernst & Young Corporate Finance Australia.
+Chairman of Danks Holdings Limited, Chairman of Ivanhoe Grammar School and Managing Partner of Ernst & Young Corporate Finance Australia

 Peter is a Fellow of the Institute of Chartered Accountants in Australia and a Fellow of the Australian Institute of Company Directors.
+Peter was appointed a Member in the General Division of the Order of Australia (AM) in the 2018 Queen's Birthday Honours.

 Peter became Chairman in August 2010 before which he served as a Non-Executive Director of the Company.

-Peter is also Chairman of the audit committee.
+Peter is also Chairman of the audit committee